-When HVEK certification is required, the towing connection certifier will be the lead HVSC and must ensure brake certification is carried out prior to issuing an LT400 certification for the towing connection.
+When HVEK certification is required for a towing connection the HVET certifier will be the lead HVSC and must ensure brake certification is carried out prior to issuing an LT400 certification for the towing connection.

-Standards Compliant Vehicle (brakes) post 1/7/2008.
+Standards compliant vehicle (brakes) post 2008.

-When a towing connection to tow another heavy vehicle is fitted to a standards compliant vehicle (Note 2) with OEM installed trailer brake supply and control circuits, the towing connection certifier may rely on Acceptable Documentation (Note 4) to prove compliance with section 7 of the HVBR (therefore HVEK certification is not required) and issue an LT400 for the towing connection.
+When a towing connection to tow another heavy vehicle is fitted to a standards compliant vehicle (Note 2) with OEM installed trailer brake supply and control circuits the HVET certifier may rely on Acceptable Documentation (Note 4) to prove compliance with section 7 of the HVBR (therefore HVEK certification is not required) and issue an LT400 for the towing connection.
 The documentation must be retained in the certification file.

-Note: An approved air brake coupling device (see the HVBR) may be fitted at the same time as the towing connection provided OEM installed trailer brake supply and control circuits are utilised.
-HVEK certification is not required, but compliance with section 7.3 of HVBR must be confirmed by the towing connection certifier and recorded in the certification file.
+Note: An approved air brake coupling device (see HVBR) may be fitted at the same time as the towing connection provided OE manufacturer installed trailer brake supply and control circuits are present.
+HVEK certification is not required, but compliance with section 7.3 of HVBR must be confirmed by the HVET certifier and recorded in the certification file.

-Non-Standards Compliant Vehicle (brakes) pre 1/7/2008.
+Non-Standards compliant vehicle (brakes) pre 2008.

-When a towing connection to tow another heavy vehicle is fitted to a non-standards compliant vehicle the towing connection certifier must ensure HVEK certification is complete before issuing an LT400 for the towing connection.
+When a towing connection to tow another heavy vehicle is fitted to a non-standards compliant vehicle the HVET certifier must ensure HVEK certification is complete before issuing an LT400 for the towing connection.

-Any Other Vehicle (not included above).
+Any other vehicle (not included above).